humanmade/altis-analytics/docs/native/api/data-export/segment.md

 }
 ```

 You should now start to see Altis Analytics data in your Segment dashboard.
-Events will be synced every 10 minutes by default (refer to [Data Export](./data-export.md) for how to change the default schedule).
+Events will be synced every 10 minutes by default (refer to [the Data Export Schedule documentation](./README.md#data-export-schedule) for how to change the default schedule).

 ## API